Summary

 STS-121

-In July 2006, Kelly piloted STS-121 Discovery, the second “Return to Flight” mission following the loss of Columbia in February 2003.
-Because of weather delays, STS-121 became the first shuttle mission to launch on the Fourth of July.[23]
+In July 2006, Kelly piloted STS-121 Discovery, the second “Return to Flight” mission after the loss of Columbia in February 2003.
+Because of weather delays, STS-121 became the first shuttle mission to launch on the Fourth of July.[16]
+In 2006, Kelly discussed the risks aboard the Space Shuttle:

 During the STS-121 mission to the ISS, the crew of Discovery continued to test new equipment and procedures for the inspection and repair of the thermal protection system that is designed to increase the shuttles’ safety.
 It also delivered more supplies and cargo for future ISS expansion.